 Daily Mass Readings for the Memorial of Saints Martha, Mary, and Lazarus

-The Gospel for this memorial is shown below.
+The Gospel for this memorial is proper and is shown below.
 The first reading and psalm may be from the weekday readings, the readings below, or from the Common of Holy Men and Women.

 Homilies and Reflections